platformsh/platformsh-docs/src/golive/steps/dns.md

+---
-# DNS management and Apex domains
+title: "DNS management and Apex domains"
+weight: 1

-Platform.sh expects you to use a CNAME for all DNS records.
-However, that is problematic with some DNS registrars.
+description: "Platform.sh expects you to use a CNAME for all DNS records.
+However, that is problematic with some DNS registrars."
+sidebarTitle: "DNS and CNAMEs"
+---

 ## Why CNAMEs?